FAA to order inspections of jet engines after Southwest blast

 Passengers described scenes of panic as a piece of shrapnel from the engine shattered a plane window, almost sucking Riordan out.

-Riordan was a Wells Fargo banking executive and well-known community volunteer from Albuquerque, New Mexico, the company said.
+Riordan was a Wells Fargo (WFC.N) banking executive and well-known community volunteer from Albuquerque, New Mexico, the company said.

 Videos posted on social media showed passengers grabbing for oxygen masks and screaming as the plane, piloted by Tammie Jo Shults, a former U.S. Navy fighter pilot, prepared for the descent into Philadelphia.